-Liberal insurgent’s loss in D.C. election has moderates cheering, activists reflecting
+Can the far left win in D.C. politics?
+After Ed Lazere's loss, activists look to 2022.

 “Progressives did do well this election.
 But, really, nonpolitical insiders did well,” she said.
 “That’s voters saying, we are tired of business as usual and we are tired of insiders and we want people with fresh ideas and energy in the council.”

-Some strategists said the key to beating moderates in D.C. politics is running liberal, Black, native Washingtonians like White, George and Henderson, who have credibility among longtime residents but also appeal to young newcomers.
+Some strategists said the key to beating moderates in D.C. politics is running liberal, Black, native Washingtonians — like White and George — who have credibility among longtime residents but also appeal to young newcomers.

 “This is why I think Robert won, Janeese won,” said China Dickerson, who successfully managed liberal Ward 1 council member’s Brianne K. Nadeau’s 2014 campaign, when she ousted longtime incumbent Jim Graham in the Democratic primary.